Winners take credit for their success, losers take responsibility for their failure…

 In short, they all got what they deserved.
 Similarly, in general terms (to open up the conversation):

-- The Americans are currently stuck with a bunch of corporations, plus the Fed, despite the fact that the Founding Fathers’ War for Independence was waged in protest against central banking and imperial corporate interest.
-They’re stuck with these institutions because Americans are a people hell bent on innovation for the sake of innovation.
-At the same time, they’re stuck with a bunch of ideologues from both the left and the right, who are dictating policy on federal and state levels, because Americans are suckers for idealism.
+- The Americans are stuck with a bunch of corporations, plus the Fed, despite the fact that the Founding Fathers’ War for Independence was waged in protest against central banking and imperial corporate interest.
+Americans are stuck with these institutions because Americans have a fetish for corporate prestige.
+At the same time, they’re stuck with a bunch of ideologues from both the left and the right who dictate policy on the federal and state levels, because Americans are suckers for idealism.

-- The Iranians ended up with the Ayatollahs and their minions, because they wanted to be shielded from the clutches of Satan, the likes of which they saw everywhere beyond their borders.
+- The Iranians ended up with the Ayatollahs and their minions in their attempts to be shielded from the clutches of Satan, the likes of which they saw everywhere beyond their borders.
 To do this they turned to their faith, which a few hardliners sold to them as the ultimate redemption.

-- The indigenous tribes of the world got exterminated because they were clinging on to belief systems that had failed time and time again to take into account the materialist and scientific aspects of the world.
-The Europeans could have treated them more humanely, but, at the end of the day, it was like a boulder rolling down a hillside.
-The rocks in the way got bumped and displaced, remaining fairly intact, but the twigs and snails got crushed.
+- The indigenous tribes of the world were exterminated because they clung to belief systems that had failed time and time again to take into account the materialist and scientific aspects of the world.
+The Europeans could have treated them more humanely, true, but, at the end of the day, it was like a boulder rolling down a hillside.
+The rocks in the way got bumped and displaced while the twigs and snails got crushed.

 - The Russians overthrew the Soviet regime to later embrace Putin, a crypto-dictator of Soviet pedigree, because what mattered to them most was Russian orthodoxy and power.
-Democracy had a hard time growing roots there because it was never part of the Russian cultural paradigm and history.
+Democracy had a hard time growing roots in Mother Russia because it was never part of its cultural paradigm and history.

-- The countries in Southern Europe got stuck with states that malfunction, plus that huge bill to pay, which everyone and their grandfather knows about by now, because their collective culture is based on principles that fail to reform when reform is necessary.
+- The countries in Southern Europe got stuck with states that malfunction at will, plus those huge bills to pay, which everyone and their grandfather knows about by now, because their collective culture is based on principles that fail to reform when reform is necessary.
 When push comes to shove, they trip over their own laces and fall in a water puddle, where they drown.

-- The British are commonly regarded among the world as stuck-up colonialists who think they’re better than everyone else.
+- The British are regarded by the world at large as stuck-up colonialists who think they’re better than everyone.
 The fact that hordes of Brits Abroad go apeshit bonkers when on vacation, as if nothing is sacred, does little to alleviate the stereotype.
-When Brits get treated like shit in a tourist country, they feel insulted, and rightly so, but they are partially to blame for it.
+When Brits get treated like shit in a tourist country, they feel insulted, and rightly so, but they’re partially to blame for it.

-- When the British treat other people like shit in turn, these ‘others’ also feel insulted, but they, too, are partially to blame for it.
+- When the British treat other people like shit in turn, these ‘others’ also feel insulted, but they, too, are partially to blame for it, for reasons each group has merited, some of which are listed above.
 You give what you get, but you also get what you give.

 The same applies to individuals, regardless of nation or culture.
-What you give is what you get, and vice versa, in one complex continuum of effect and counter-effect, point and counterpoint.
-People are driven by their own actions and impulses, not to mention their reactions to the surrounding environment.
+What you give is what you get, and vice versa, in a complex continuum of effect and counter-effect, point and counterpoint.
+People are driven by their actions and impulses, not to mention their reactions to the surrounding environment.

 Like I said, after a while, everyone gets what they deserve.
 For better or worse…